Paimon-Kawaii/AngelBeats/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-Name: Bug report
+name: Bug report
-About: Create a report to help us improve
+about: Create a report to help us improve
-How: How it happens
+how: How it happens
-Suggest: What's your opinion
+suggest: What's your opinion
-Others: ''
+others: ''
 ---

 **Describe the bug**